Basic Access Control Systems

-The advantage of using the range of integrated access control across your premises is that your entire building's security measures are controlled by one system.
-This system can provide a fully recorded audit trail of all your security requirements, without having different access control points or user fobs.
-Every door control unit has a standby facility, which means in the event of a building power failure, the door will continue to work providing total security.
+When you install a range of integrated access control across your premises, you are able to control your entire building's security measures through just one system.
+This system can provide a fully recorded audit trail of all your security requirements without setting up different access control points or user fobs.

 Selecting the correct technology is critical to the operation of the access control system and to providing the desired level of security.
 Organisations must balance the convenience with the security.

-Biometric technology is useful as biometric factors such as fingerprints are very difficult to replicate or share.
-As such, inclusion of biometric technology into an access control solution will help to increase system security.
+Biometric technology is an incredibly effective security measure; biometric factors such as fingerprints are extremely difficult to replicate or share.
+As such, inclusion of fingerprint scanners and biometric technology into an access control solution will help to increase onsite security.

 View our access control options at a Banham showroom

 Visit one of our showrooms to view our access control systems and get advice from our security experts.